A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Introduction

-While the original idea of using the RBM within multiscale methods is to accelerate the solution procedures that are directly associated with the finest scale of the system, the resulting reduced methods are still computationally dependent on the coarse-mesh, and the global approximation error of the reduced system can often not be rigorously controlled.
-Recently in \cite{tsrblod}, these issues have been resolved by an additional reduction of the coarse system that is internally based on a two-scale formulation of the multiscale scheme.
+While the original idea of using the RBM within multiscale methods is to accelerate the solution procedures directly associated with the finest scale of the system, the resulting reduced methods are still computationally dependent on the coarse mesh size.
+Moreover, the global approximation error of the reduced system can often not be rigorously controlled.
+Recently in \cite{tsrblod}, these issues have been resolved by an additional reduction of the coarse system that is internally based on a two-scale formulation of the multiscale scheme.\ where the family of diffusion or conductivity tensors $A_\mu: \Omega \to \R^{d\times d}$ have a rich multiscale structure that would lead to very high dimensional approximation spaces for the state space when approximated, e.g., with classical finite element type methods.
+For an example, we refer to Fig.~\ref{fig:thermal_block} below for particular choices of such multiscale conductivity fields.
+Moreover, we let $f_\mu \in L^2(\Omega)$.
+We employ standard assumptions on the underlying multiscale PDE.
+In particular, $A_{\mu} \in L^{\infty}(\Omega, \mathbb{R}^{d \times d})$ to be symmetric and uniformly elliptic, such that

-In the context of PDE-constrained optimization, localized model order reduction with online enrichment has been suggested in \cite{OhlbergerSchaeferEtAl2018}.
-The general idea of online enrichment algorithms is to specifically train the reduced models to the parameters that are queried during an optimization process.
-This idea has then been further investigated with rigorous analysis for global reduced basis approaches in the context of trust-region optimization methods \cite{YM2013,QGVW2017}.

-In this contribution, we will particularly build on a combination of the adaptive and certified trust-region reduced basis optimization method \cite{paper1,paper2,paper3} with an underlying efficient discretization framework based on the Petrov-Galerkin LOD \cite{elf} and its recently introduced two-scale reduced basis approximation (TSRBLOD) \cite{tsrblod}.
-The resulting variant of a trust-region localized RB method (TR-LRB) adaptively constructs local RB models in each of the TR subproblems and deviates from a classical globally resolved finite element approximation of the underlying multiscale state equation.

-The application of error-aware TR methods with localized RB techniques is an original contribution of this article.
-As a necessary ingredient for an efficient adaptive reduced method, we will derive new localized error bounds for detecting where the model requires local basis updates and to find efficient global coupling techniques.
-As an explicit example, we use the localized RB technique for the LOD multiscale method (TSRBLOD)~\cite{tsrblod}.
-Following the ideas presented in \cite{tsrblod}, a posteriori error estimates are first derived for the primal and dual state equations of the optimality system.
-Based on these results, we finally obtain rigorous error bounds for the reduced objective functional, which is needed for the TR algorithm.

-As a further original contribution, we introduce a relaxed version of the TR algorithm that allows for larger step sizes in the initial iterations of the TR-optimization loops without sacrificing the provable convergence of the overall method.

-We emphasize that, as far as this contribution is concerned, using (localized) MOR to solve a single PDE-constrained parameter optimization problem aims to reduce the overall computational cost of the optimization method.
-Thus, neither offline- nor online computations of the LRB approach can be considered negligible.